vitalforge/Morj/src/test/README.md

 ## Before Commit

+> Git hook for pre-commit test was removed and replaced with task: `./gradlew testSanity`

 Make sure you've added [git hooks to pre-commit](../../README.md#development).

 It runs `./gradlew testBeforeCommit` before each commit, which includes all tests tagged with `BeforeCommit` tag.
 These are usually very small tests to check if compiler can handle the most basic cases.